Transfer at Los Angeles Airport

 If you are arriving from another destination within the U.S., you can proceed directly to the connecting gate for both domestic and international flights.

-If you are arriving at LAX from abroad, you must always pick up your baggage and resubmit it at the check-in counter.
+If you are landing at LAX from abroad, you must always pick up your luggage and re-deliver it at the check-in counter.

 If you are flying from a destination within the U.S. and you have a layover of no more than 8 hours, your bag will be automatically transferred.
 It does not matter whether you continue on an international or domestic flight.